bird-house/flyingpigeon/docs/source/descriptions/index.rst

 Processes in Flyingpigeon
 *************************

-Flyingpigeon provides processes for climate model data analytis, climate impact studies and extrem values investigatins.
+Flyingpigeon provides processes for climate model data analysis, climate impact studies and investigations of extremes.